powsybl/powsybl-optimizer/open-reac/README.md

   Refer to sections [5](#5-slack-bus--main-connex-component), [6](#6-direct-current-optimal-power-flow) and [7](#7-alternative-current-optimal-power-flow).
 - `reactiveopfoutput.mod` exports result files if the execution of `reactiveopf.run` is successful.
   Refer to section [8.1](#81-in-case-of-convergence).
-- `reactiveopfexit.run` contains the code executed when the problem is inconsistent.
+- `reactiveopfexit.run` contains the code executed when the process fails.
   Refer to section [8.2](#82-in-case-of-inconsistency).
 - `reactiveopf.run` executes the AMPL process of OpenReac, calling the previous scripts.